marocena26/marocena26/README.md

 ## 🎯 Currently:
 - 💻​ Working as **Junior Front End Developer**.
-- ✨ I'm currently **increasing my knowledge in TypeScript, Angular and C**.
+- ✨ I'm currently **increasing my knowledge in TypeScript, Angular and Git**.

 ## 🛠️ Languages and Tools :